Honestly, it’s because I like the smell of ripe mangoes and berries all mingling together. No fancy ingredients, just what I had on hand.

 - Why drain berries well?
 To prevent watery salad

 Sometimes I wonder if I should call it a salad or a snack.
-Either way, it’s honestly more about that fleeting moment of happiness from the crunch of apple and the burst of berry juice.
+Either way, it’s honestly more about that fleeting moment of happiness from the burst of berry juice and juicy mango bites.

 Perfect for hot days, weird cravings, or just because fruit is there.
 Who needs fancy, right?
 Just enough to feel like you’re slightly winning at life.